sdwebui-extensions/LanPaint/README.md

 ## Usage

 **Workflow Setup**
-Same as default ComfyUI KSampler - simply replace with LanPaint nodes:
+Same as default ComfyUI KSampler - simply replace with LanPaint KSampler nodes.
+The inpainting workflow is the same as the [SetLatentNoiseMask](https://comfyui-wiki.com/zh/comfyui-nodes/latent/inpaint/set-latent-noise-mask) inpainting workflow.

-1. Connect your model
-2. Link conditioning (positive/negative prompts)
-3. Provide latent image and mask
-4. Adjust sampling parameters
+**Note**
+LanPaint only support binary mask (0,1) with no smoothing.
+Any mask with smooting will be converted to binary mask during inpainting.